-With the spread of coronavirus disease 2019 (COVID-19), many Colorado businesses are forced to enable their employees to work from home.
-But employers may not be set up for remote work or lack awareness about how to make it work for an extended period of time.
+COVID-19 stay-at-home measures and restrictions have forced many Colorado businesses to enact a work-from-home policy.
+But many employers may not be set up for remote work or have the tools and resources to make it work for an extended period of time.

-“To start, you need to prepare your people and leaders and make sure you have the right technology," advises Barbara Brannen, vice president of human resources at Pinnacol who’s led the project.
+“To start, you need to prepare your people and leaders and make sure you have the right technology," advises Barbara Brannen, vice president of human resources at Pinnacol.

-Hardware: Employees may need laptops.
-Lindley recommends testing log-ins and updating operating systems immediately if employees already have company laptops.
-If your workforce uses primarily desktop systems, look for an external vendor that can give you quick access to laptops.
+If your employees already have company laptops, Lindley recommends testing log-ins and updating your operating systems immediately.
+However, if your workforce uses primarily desktop systems, look for an external vendor that can give you quick access to laptops.

-Software: Videoconferencing, collaboration and communication apps can stand in for in-person discussions at the office.
-Begin using these programs now, even if employees are still in the office, to troubleshoot any issues and acclimatize employees to using them.
+Videoconferencing, collaboration and communication apps can stand in for in-person discussions at the office.
+Begin using these programs now, even if employees are still in the office, to troubleshoot any issues and get employees accustomed to using them.

-Security: Companies worry about data security when employees telework, especially when new policies evolve quickly.
+It's normal to be concerned about data security if your employees telework, especially when new policies evolve quickly.
 “Employees might send files home via email so they can work on their home PCs," notes Kelly Lutinski, CPA, Pinnacol's chief risk officer.
-“Remind employees of the confidentiality of that data and delete it later.”
-Other security reminders include:
+“Remind employees of the confidentiality of that data and delete it later."

 Steve Boyd, help desk supervisor at Pinnacol, says employees should gather essential information at work, such as email or phone contacts, and make it available remotely too.
 “Focus on anything you need to communicate," he says.

-Examine companywide policies and adapt them to account for remote work.
+Examine company-wide policies and adapt them to account for remote work.
+Take the following steps:

-Update working agreements: Employees should work the same core hours and be accessible to avoid interruptions for your customers.
-If certain tasks can’t be done at home, “determine if there is a way to put those processes on hold or postpone them," Lindley says.
+To prevent inconveniences for your customers, employees should aim to work or be available during the same core hours.
+If employees can't do certain tasks at home, “determine if there is a way to put those processes on hold or postpone them," Lindley says.

-Overcommunication can ease the early transition period, Brannen explains.
-“Check in with your employees and be available to answer their questions," she says.
+Over-communicating can ease the early transition period to telecommuting, Brannen explains.
+To ensure a steady stream of communication, “check-in with your employees and be available to answer their questions," she says.

-Believe in your employees: Lutinski says managers should “start from a position of trust" that the telework process will succeed.
-(Studies suggest this faith will be rewarded; two-thirds of employees are actually more productive at home than at the office.)
+Lutinski says managers should “start from a position of trust" that the telework process will succeed.
+Studies suggest this faith will be rewarded; two-thirds of employees are actually more productive at home than at the office.

-Address issues privately: When a workflow problem pops up, handle it proactively, on a one-to-one basis.
+When a workflow problem pops up, handle it proactively on a one-to-one basis.

-Offer managers training: Discuss safety and deadlines.
-Teach effective communication methods to offset the lack of facetime, such as having employees check in at certain times or setting clearer expectations for work-life balance.
+Discuss the company's safety culture and work productivity goals.
+Teach effective communication methods to offset the lack of facetime, such as having employees check-in at certain times or setting clear expectations for work-life balance.

-Support your team in meaningful ways: If local schools shut down and employees become both caregivers and workers, review child care options.
-Revisit use of paid time off.
-Loan, grant and paycheck advance programs can also aid workers during a difficult time.
+If local schools shut down and employees become both caregivers and remote workers, review your company's child care options and revisit the policies around paid time off.
+You may also want to look into loan, grant and paycheck advance programs, which can also aid workers during a difficult time.